diyscif/diyscif/scif-thesis.md

 of fresh air per hour.
 For a ventilation duct with a cross-section area of 0.1 m^2^ (30x30 cm) this results in a necessary air flow velocity of 3600 m/h = 1 m/s.
-Under these condtions, a 18 GHz honeycomb panel would cause a pressure loss of 0.1 mbar which would have to be compensated by the ventillation system.
+Under these condtions, a 18 GHz honeycomb panel would cause a pressure loss of 0.1 mbar which would have to be compensated by the ventilation system.
 The same goes for the exhaust air side. [@wolfsperger2008, pp. 355-358]

 Refrigerant lines and water pipes should be fed through purpose-built pipe